Powersurge/pi-fi-gallery/readme.txt

 IMPORTANT INFORMATION

  * Make sure your Raspberry Pi is running Rasbian Jessie or Jessie Lite.
 The included pi-setup script assumes that you are, and will most likely not finish successfully if you aren't.
-Also make sure that your Pi is set up with a unique password (not 'raspberry'!)
+Also make sure that your Pi user is set up with a unique password (not 'raspberry'!)

  * Make sure that your Pi connects to a wi-fi network.
 Since the Eye-Fi card transmits your images wirelessly, your Raspberry Pi needs to be connected to the wi-fi network in order to receive the images.
 In other words, your place needs to have wi-fi of some sort (access point, wireless router, etc).